(888) 595-9101 Call Now For Pricing and Availability

 Signs of Sundowning

 Sundowning seniors may have trouble communicating in a coherent manner.
 Their own thoughts may be hard for them to understand, which can further increase their confusion.
 Many sundowners who are in the throes of an extreme episode may try to leave their residences or memory care facilities.
 Wandering is also a common sign along with a general feeling of being restless.
+This urge to wander around is risky and requires careful management strategies.
 Some patients will “remember” appointments from several years back and express a need to arrive on time as if the appointment is scheduled for that day.

-The above are some of the most notable signs and behaviors of those suffering from sundowners, however other indicators also include:
+The above are some of the most notable signs and behaviors of those suffering from sundowners.
+These manifestations can vary widely.
+But they often reflect underlying anxiety and disorientation. however other indicators also include:

 • Emotional outbursts